gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 really observe differences in the highest level readers.
 We should treat the results for the non-dyslexic group with caution even though they are clearly scoring on average higher and have a different slope than the results for the dyslexic students.
-The normality and influence diagnostics do not suggest any major issues other than this.
+The QQ-plot suggests a slightly long left tail but this deviation is not too far from what might happen if we simulated from a normal distribution, so is not clear evidence of a violation of the normality assumption.
+The influence diagnostics do not suggest any influential points because no points have Cook's D over 0.5. \index{censored}

 (ref:fig8-26) Diagnostic plots for interaction model for reading scores.